openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func lock(): Unit
 ```

-Functionality: Locks the mutex.
+Function: Locks the mutex.
 If the mutex is already locked, the thread blocks.

 ### func tryLock()